Kafka Operations

 When to use?

 This operation can be run only when the cluster is in running state or when the previous operation is in success status.
-User need to wait if any existing operation is already running on the same cluster and can check its status via odin provided Jenkins.
+Users need to wait if any existing operation is already running on the same cluster and can check its status via odin provided Jenkins.

 Limitations